Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Markov partition

 \begin{lemma} Let $u$ be a cyclic $\PP$-word.
-When $\pi_\PP(\wb u)$ is on the stable or unstable boundary of $\PP$ and have non-orientable stable and unstable leaves, the realization of $u$ is a degree two covering map.
+When $\pi_\PP(\wb u)$ is on the boundary $\partial^{su}\PP$ and have a non-orientable stable or unstable leaf, the realization of $u$ is a degree two covering map.
 Otherwise, it is a homeomorphism. \end{lemma}